leafOfTree/vim-project/README.md

 # vim-project

-A vim plugin to manage projects and sessions.
+A vim plugin to manage projects and sessions

-Support

-- Project-related configurations and sessions
-- Git branch awareness

-    Vim feature `job` and shell command `tail` are required for branch awareness
+It supports configurations and sessions per project and per branch.
+The branch awareness requires both vim feature `job` and shell command `tail`

 ## Usage